troch/troch.github.io/_generator/src/redux-analytics-without-middleware.md

 export default withAnalytics;
 ```

 And that's it!
 A fairly simple solution to bring reactive analytics to redux, observing state changes and listening to actions, and attaching analytics to components!
+All of that without a middleware.